giangvu/giangvu/README.md

 - 👋 Hi, I’m @giangvu
 - 🛄 I'm currently working as a Software Engineer at [Shopee Singapore](https://en.wikipedia.org/wiki/Shopee)
-- 👀 I’m interested in building highly scalable and available back-end microservice
+- 👀 I’m interested in building highly scalable and available back-end microservices
 - 📫 Please feel free to reach out to me on [Linkedin](https://www.linkedin.com/in/vugiang/)